Banku and Okro Stew

 Smooth, tangy balls of fermented corn-and-cassava dough served beside a glossy, gooey okra stew loaded with smoked fish, crab and meat.
 A coastal Ga classic eaten by hand, the banku dipped into the slippery stew.

-Banku originates with the Ga people of Ghana's coast and is classically paired with okro (okra) stew.
+Banku originates with the Ga (Ga-Adangme) and Ewe peoples of Ghana's south-eastern coast, where it is a daily staple, and is classically paired with okro (okra) stew.

 The banku is dense yet pliable with a sharp sourdough tang that cuts the richness of the stew.
 The okra stew is unabashedly slippery and ropey, deeply savoury from layers of smoked fish and crab, with a building chilli heat.
-Together it is comforting, funky and a little wild.
+Together it is funky, a little wild, and savoury-deep.

 Two to three days of fermentation produces lactic acid that gives banku its signature tang and digestible, springy texture.
 Okra's natural mucilage thickens the stew into its characteristic glossy, ropey body without any flour.